2 Towns Ciderhouse: Expansion

 In 2012, the company moved to a 10,000-square-foot space in the same industrial park from which the company was launched.
 2 Towns has production contracts with several orchards and launched its own orchard in 2012.

 Product line

 The first two varieties released commercially by 2 Towns Ciderhouse were "Incider", a semi-sweet beverage, and "Bad Apple".

-Other specialty varieties are made, however, including a pear cider-based beverage and other creations using a range of additive flavoring ingredients, such as cinnamon, and ginger.
+Other specialty varieties are made, including a pear cider-based beverage and other creations using a range of additive flavoring ingredients, such as marionberry, blueberry, pineapple, cinnamon, and ginger.

 In addition to its year-round product line, 2 Towns makes specialized seasonal varieties and sometimes makes use of barrel-aging techniques associated with the making of wine and liquor.

 2 Towns products are distributed in 22-ounce bottles, 12-ounce cans, and kegs.
 The company's total production for 2013 was estimated at 4,500 barrels (140,000 gallons).

 Marketing

 In 2014, 2 Towns signed on as an official sponsor of the Portland Timbers of Major League Soccer.
 According to the terms of the deal, 2 Towns products would be available from multiple taps at all Timbers games and at other sporting events at Providence Park in Portland, including soccer games of the Portland Thorns FC.